mahmood-ghaem/AndroidTutorialSamples_Beginner/README.md

 # AndroidTutorialSamples_Biginner
- Some basic samples with Java
+ Some basic Android samples with Java